Vyral/jeff-quintin/_posts/2018-08-20-business-spotlight-bungalow-bowls.md

 &nbsp;

-I’m headed back into town today for another great business spotlight. **Today we’re taking a closer look at Bungalow Bowls, the newest, hottest lunch spot here in Ocean City**.
+I’m headed back into town today for another great "Business Spotlight."&nbsp;**Today we’re taking a closer look at Bungalow Bowls, the newest, hottest lunch spot here in Ocean City**.

 I joined co-owners Erin and Brooke, who fell in love with acai bowls on the west coast and decided to bring that here to Ocean City, for a demonstration of how they make their “Electric Feel” bowl.